MedatechUK/Medatech.APY/docs/serial.md

 An object is an heirarchy of properties, that defines the structure and content of the data being shared.

-Imagine a simple order class.
-An order has 2 properties:
+Imagine a simple order class with 2 properties:
 - the customer
 - their PO number